 What is Premises Liability Law?

 Personal injury is a wide and complex area of law that includes many types of cases, and a qualified personal injury lawyer can handle everything from car accident cases to medical malpractice claims.
 One of the most common types of personal injury claims are premises liability cases.
-At the Flanagan Personal Injury & Wrongful Death Law Firm, we understand the intricacies and complexities of these types of cases, and if you have been injured while on someone else’s property, you may be entitled to compensation.
-Call us at 1-(305) 638-4143 today to request your free case evaluation.
+We understand the intricacies and complexities of these types of cases, and if you have been injured while on someone else’s property, you may be entitled to compensation.
+Call us at (305) 638-4143 today to request your free case evaluation.

 We understand that the time period immediately following a serious injury can be difficult for several reasons.
 Many of our clients find some reassurance when they understand the nature of their legal matter better, and in today’s post, we will review premises liability cases in detail.
 Read on to learn more about this specialized area of law and a property owner’s duty of care.